-namer flyer This san he an airelana
+,

 paper flyer.
 This can be an airplane,

 helicopter, rocket or any other flying machine.

-Class 2 , ,

 Class 2 "Go Green In Space" - Create a flying

-machine (airplane, helicopter, rocket, space-
+0.0.00 = machine (airplane, helicopter, rocket, space-

+•

 buggy etc.) out of recycled materials.

-01 0 , ,

 Class 3 Kite

 Class 4 Windsock

 Class 5 Snap together Rocket or other flying

-machine
+0.000 machine

 Class 6 Lego Creation - Build a Lego structure